GT Cup

 Race winners receive podium presentations, Pirelli winner’s caps, and bottles of bubbly.
 End-of-day awards are presented in our hospitality centre, where drivers and teams gather to celebrate, network, and unwind.
 Recognition is also given to Driver of the Day and Team of the Weekend.

-The season culminates in the GT Cup Championship Awards Night, a highlight of the calendar.
-Hosted in a destination city, the evening features a celebration of the season’s standout performances.
+The season culminates in the GT Cup Championship Awards Night at the Royal Automobile Club in London.
+A highlight of the calendar.
+The evening features a celebration of the season’s standout performances.
 Alongside championship trophies, special awards are presented, including:

 Sprint Challenge Cup – for the top-performing amateur driver in Sprint Races.